shaliulab/idtrackerai/README.md

 With the migration to python3 it is not possible to install idtracker.ai in Windows 10.
 We remind the user that the system has not been tested in Windows 10, so different problems might arise.
 We appreciate users and developers to report the possible issues they might find.

-1.- Clone the repository using git bash:
+1.- Clone the repository using git bash (https://gitforwindows.org/):

     git clone https://gitlab.com/polavieja_lab/idtrackerai.git